Experience the ancient world come alive on our ultimate Colosseum tour, including the Roman Forum and Palatine Hill

-With an enthusiastic and knowledgeable guide to lead the way, you’ll end your in-depth tour of the Colosseum, Forum and Palatine Hill with a much greater understanding and appreciation of Rome, which continues to amaze its visitors nearly three thousand years later.
+With an enthusiastic and knowledgeable guide to lead the way, you’ll end your in-depth tour of the Flavian Amphitheater, Forum and Palatine Hill with a much greater understanding and appreciation of Rome - a city that continues to amaze its visitors nearly three thousand years later.

 Our groups are small, with a maximum of 13 people, and we buy all our tickets in advance so you can skip the lines and spend more time exploring Rome, rather than waiting around.

 The ancient Colosseum is undoubtedly the most amazing monument in Rome, built on a vast scale in less than ten years.
 The spectacles that took place here were like nothing seen before or since, and they were designed to entertain not only the people of Rome, but also the emperor himself.

 The gladiatorial games are legendary, and on your tour of the Colosseum you’ll learn the difference between fact and fiction.
 But you’ll also discover that truth is often stranger than fiction, as you hear stories of wild animal hunts, mass executions, naval battles, and violent re-enactments of Greek myths that all took place in the arena.
 You’ll learn about everything that went on behind the scenes, including the amazing machinery that made the spectacles possible and so popular.
 For the rare opportunity to descend into the Colosseum’s Underground to see these machines and mechanisms up close, check out our Colosseum Underground Tour.

 There was more to the games than meets the eye, and the entertainment at the Colosseum also had an important political role.
 Your expert guide will help you to understand the Colosseum in context, explaining what the games meant not only for the slaves and gladiators who took part, but for the whole of ancient Rome.

 A Roman Forum group tour is an opportunity to learn about Roman history in the very place where the events took place.